PKU-Alignment/omnisafe/docs/source/saferl/cpo.rst

 .. hint::

-    CPO is very complex in terms of implementation, but omnisafe provides a highly readable code implementation to help you get up to speed quickly.
+    CPO is very complex in terms of implementation, but OmniSafe provides a highly readable code implementation to help you get up to speed quickly.

 ------